 SPLIT LEVEL HOUSE

-This home was designed to streamline life for a single woman with varied personal interests as well as many, many grandchildren.
-The programmatic requirements included separate studios for pottery and pastels, as well as gathering spaces suited for multiple generations, all overlooking the beautiful Otsego Lake.
+This home overlooking the beautiful Otsego Lake was designed to streamline life for a single woman with numerous hobbies.
+The programmatic requirements included separate studios for pottery and pastels, and gathering spaces suited for multiple generations including many children, grandchildren, and pets.

-The split level typology was originally conceived as an economical way of achieving multiple living zones within fewer stories with minimal excavation - often on smaller or sloped plots common in the early American suburbs of the '60s and '70s.
+As a housing typology, the split level was originally conceived as an economical way of achieving multiple living zones within fewer stories with minimal excavation - often on smaller or sloped plots common in the early American suburbs of the ‘60s and ‘70s.

 - How to unify all the levels to befit a single occupant

-- How to enhance the benefits of the original typology to accommodate frequent family gatherings and periodic house-guests.
+- How to enhance the benefits of the original typology to accommodate frequent pastel classes, family gatherings and house-guests.

-The original compact staircase is widened to become a full-width, central connector.
-The 8-foot wide floating treads visually interconnect the multiple levels and pull natural light down to the lowest level.
+The design solution interconnects the 4.5 levels within the 2-story structure via an open-tread staircase that becomes part of every space.
+The staircase is widened to become a full-width, visually interconnecting the multiple levels and pulling natural light down to the lowest level.
 The treads also serve as bleacher-style seating.

-Varying ceiling heights modulate the main space into quadrants, while still allowing activities to flow and be overseen from one zone to another.
+Varying ceiling heights modulate the main space while still allowing activities to flow and be overseen from one zone to another.

-On the exterior, the multiple floor levels are exhibited on the façade as shifting cubes.
-Ample protection from the elements is provided by a large overhang on a raked roof that extends nearly down to grade.
+On the exterior, the multiple levels are exhibited on the façade as suspended cubes.
+The over-sized picture windows are provided with ample protection by a large overhanging roof that extends nearly down to grade.

 Location: Cooperstown, NY